 No, but you need to OPT IN to get your name back on the list of Participating Authors.
 You're in our database, thanks to your sign up last year, but you're not on the PA list.

 Why not?
 We don't assume that just because you were available last year, that you are again this year.
-Plus, if we automatically put all of last year's authors on the list, we'd end up wasting booksellers' time as they contact authors only to run into some who won't be available for AFI this year.
+Plus, if we automatically put all of last year's authors on the list, we'd end up wasting booksellers' time as they contact authors only to run into some who won't be available for CIBD this year.
 So please OPT IN.

 I already know which bookstore(s) will host me.
 Do I still need to sign up?

 Please sign up if you're new to CIBD (or if you didn't in 2015).
 Your participation involves more than just you and the bookseller.

 Signing up means your Publisher can see your name on the website's Author List.
 For best promo results, they need the complete picture of which authors are participating.